Richard-Valenz/Better-Man-s-Sky-VideoGame/README.md

 Each component of the game, from scripts to graphics has been originally created from scratch.

-In order to play the game, please open the file "Build.exe" which is located in the folder "Executable".
+In order to play the game, please open the file "Better.exe" which is located in the folder "Executable".

 * Movement = WASD